1. Set immediate and clear expectations

 4. Schedule regular team meetings

-Whether your workforce is partially or fully remote, it’s essential to set up regular group meetings, live virtual events and team building activities to foster a sense of unity and help employees bond.
+Whether your workforce is partially or fully remote, it’s essential to set up regular group meetings, live virtual events and virtual team building activities to foster a sense of unity and help employees bond.
 These meetings can help employees get to know each other, build connections and feel more inclined to cooperate and communicate with each other on a regular basis.

 Additionally, team meetings give remote workers a chance to contribute their ideas and clear up miscommunications regarding project details, deadlines and expectations.